-We need to know if any of the following is continued during the disability.
+It is important to know if any of the following living arrangements offered by the employer is continued during the disability.
 Those items continued by the employer through the disability period, and for which reimbursement is not expected, do not need to be added to the TTD wage for the period received.
 However, they are included in the PPD and death benefit rates.
 If discontinued during the disability period, the value must be refigured into the TTD rate.